Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Introduction

+Experiments show that our method consistently improves the reasoning performance of various models (i.e., Text-davinci-002, Text-davinci-003, GPT-3.5-Turbo) on five benchmarks (Table \ref{table:preliminary evaluation on 003} \& Figure \ref{fig:different models }).
+Moreover, the proposed method is orthogonal to all other reasoning-side state-of-the-art prompting methods, making it convenient to be combined with them for further improvement.
+Detailed experiments demonstrate that the performance of reasoning-side methods can be significantly boosted when integrated with SP (Table \ref{table:evaluation_other_prompt} \& Table \ref{table:with self-consistency}).
+Self-Polish also showcases exceptional performance on robustness evaluation (Figure \ref{fig:GSMIC}).

-In summary, we make the following contributions: \begin{enumerate} \item We propose a novel method, Slef-Polish, to improve the reasoning performance and reliability of LLMs, especially when facing low-quality problems. \item We demonstrate the effectiveness of our method when applied alone or combined with other prompting approaches on five benchmarks with different models. \item We believe that the proposed SP represents an important step towards enhancing LLMs' reasoning ability from the aspect of refining problems.
-We hope it could inspire future research in this field. \end{enumerate}
+In summary, we make the following contributions: \begin{enumerate} \item We propose a novel method, Self-Polish, to improve the reasoning performance and robustness of LLMs. \item We demonstrate the effectiveness of our method when applied alone or combined with other prompting approaches on five benchmarks with different models. \item We believe that the proposed Self-Polish represents an important step in enhancing LLMs' reasoning capabilities by shifting the perspective from the answer/reasoning side to the problem side.
+We hope it could inspire future research in this field. . \end{enumerate}